 My depression stemmed back from my first birth 7 years earlier, I just wasn’t aware of it.
 Looking back on it though it seems as clear as day… how could I have not recognised the signs?
 How could I assume that what happened with my first birth was not going to have an impact on my future?
 It changed everything for me, and heavily impacted my life.
 I saw my counsellor regularly for the next 12 months, and I can truly say that she not only changed my life, she saved it.

 And while seeing her I was able to piece together the pieces of my career.
 Everything to that point had led me to wanting to work with women in a way that would let them too exhale.
 My birth trauma, my healing births, seeing women in my photography studio walking into birth unprepared, seeing them soon after battling feelings similar to mine of loss of control, experiencing first hand the importance of independent birth education, my devastating pregnancy losses, my fertility issues, my undiagnosed post-natal depression…

 It has all led me here.

-To working with women to provide them the support that I KNOW they need, throughout their perinatal journey, whatever path that may take.
-It wasn’t long after finding my feet again that I was certified as a Birth and Postnatal Doula, and HypnoBirthing Practioner here in Perth.
-I am also studying at university to achieve a Bachelor of Counselling.
-I strongly believe that through this work I can make a life-changing and life-saving difference to the women I meet.
+To working with women and men, parents, to provide them the support that I KNOW they need, throughout their perinatal journey, whatever path that may take.
+It wasn’t long after finding my feet again that gained a tertiary qualification with a Bachelor of Counselling, I was certified as a Birth and Postnatal Doula, and also HypnoBirthing (Mongan Method) Practioner here in Perth.
+My professional development continues within my counselling work as I strongly believe that through this work I can make a life-changing and life-saving difference to the women and men I meet.

-If you choose me to support you in your experience of birth, you will have all of me.
+If you choose me to support you, you will have all of me.